flare-foundation/docs/docs/tech/validators.md

 As it can be seen:

-- The logarithm (which might be replaced by a square root or similar monotonically decreasing function) reduces the importance of large stakes.
+- The logarithm (which might be replaced by a square root or similar compressing function) reduces the importance of large stakes.
 - Multiplying by the $RewardRate$ benefits the nodes that consistently provide good FTSO data.

 Both the $VotePower$ and the $RewardRate$ are evaluated once a week based on the previous week's results.